-Brendan Reilly, is the son of Dr. Brendan Reilly, Former-Chief of Medicine at Cook County Hospital, and Janice Reilly, a retired publishing executive and a past President of the Women’s Board of the Illinois Cancer Society.
+Brendan Reilly is the son of Dr. Brendan Reilly, Former-Chief of Medicine at Cook County Hospital, and Janice Reilly, a retired publishing executive and a past President of the Women’s Board of the Illinois Cancer Society.

 Alderman Reilly’s career in public service began shortly after he graduated from Hobart College in 1994, when he joined the Illinois House of Representatives’ staff in Springfield.
 Reilly helped shape efforts by state government to protect our air and water and preserve our parks and open spaces, working with lawmakers, environmentalists and the Illinois EPA and Department of Natural Resources.

-Reilly’s hard work and innovation earned a promotion to a top-level post as Communications Director for Illinois House Democrats.
+Reilly’s hard work and innovation earned a promotion to a top-level post as Communications Director for the Illinois House Democrats.
 Although only 26 years-old, Reilly played a key role in efforts to strengthen education, improve public health, expand economic opportunity, ensure equal rights, and protect our right to privacy.

 Reilly left the Illinois House to serve as Press Secretary and Communications Director for Paul Vallas in his campaign for Governor in 2002.
 In that capacity, Reilly helped refine and articulate a vision of government reform in the tradition of the great Senator Paul Simon.
 The Vallas campaign renewed Reilly’s belief that public service can, and should, be a noble calling and that good government is worth fighting for.